A full musical adaptation of Kahlil Gibran’s Broken Wings has opened in London.

 New York City, 1923.
 Through exquisite poetry and enchanting music, an ageing Gibran narrates our tale, transporting us back two decades and across continents, to turn-of-the-century Beirut.
 Gibran meets Selma; their connection is instant and their love affair, fated.
 However, their journey to happiness is soon thrown off course, as the pair face obstacles that shake the delicate foundation of their partnership.
 Will their love win out or will their dream of a life together be torn apart?

 Performed in-the-round, Broken Wings takes us on an unmissable musical voyage, exploring issues of gender equality, immigration, the freedom to love who we love, and what ‘home’ really means to us.
 Over a century later, and the themes and debates raised in Gibran’s story, remain increasingly relevant today.

-Tickets are on sale now from brokenwingsmusical.co.uk with casting to be announced.
+Tickets are on sale now from brokenwingsmusical.co.uk.

 Nadim Naaman said: “Nearly four years after our semi-staged concert debut, I am frankly ecstatic that Broken Wings is returning to London.
 This new Production will be the first time our musical is fully-staged.